What is SERV-IN?

 What is expected of volunteers?

-After registering: You may be asked to participate in disaster related training and exercises to prepare you for your role in the response; You will agree to be contacted in the event of an emergency or future training opportunities; Once notified of an emergency or training opportunity, you are free to decide whether or not to participate.
+After registering you may be asked to participate in disaster related training and exercises to prepare you for your role in the response and, in the case of an actual emergency, you may be asked to respond based on your skills.
+Once notified of an emergency or training opportunity, you are free to decide whether or not to participate.

 Registering does NOT obligate you to respond during any given emergency.